I’ve never heard of a ghost who — during his or her lifetime — was a ghost hunter or paranormal investigator.

-With the increasing reports of shadow people, was that column some sort of conduit for them?
+With the increasing reports of shadow people, was that column a conduit for them?
 I haven’t a clue and it may have nothing to do with shadow people.
 It’s just an idle thought to consider.

 He was just a shadow.